 From 1840, when New Zealand became a British colony after the signing of the Treaty of Waitangi, until 1948, when the British Nationality and New Zealand Citizenship Act was passed, most people living in New Zealand were officially British subjects.
-Even after the creation of a New Zealand citizenship in 1948, New Zealand citizens also remained British subjects until the passing of the Citizenship Act in 1977 did away with the description ‘British subject’ on passports.
+Even after the creation of a New Zealand citizenship in 1948, New Zealand citizens also remained British subjects.
+The description ‘British subject’ did not appear on passports printed from 1974, and New Zealand citizens ceased legally to be British subjects on 1 January 1983.

 Citizenship and naturalisation